KeksBombe/jellyfin-plugin-auto-collections-dev/README.md

 - **Multiple Matching Methods**: Match content by Title, Studio, Genre, Actor, or Director
 - **Media Type Filtering**: Filter collections to include only movies, only TV shows, or both
 - **Advanced Expression Support**: Create complex collections using boolean expressions (AND, OR, NOT)
+- **Enhanced Filtering**: Filter by tags, parental ratings, community ratings, critics ratings, and production locations
+- **Import/Export**: Easily backup and restore your collection configurations as JSON
 - **Flexible Matching**: More options to create diverse and useful collections
 - **Extensible Code**: Structured for easy addition of future matching types